Simraungadh: History

 Simraungadh was the capital of an independent Hindu kingdom of the Mithila or Tirhut from the 11th century to early 14th century.
 The fortified city was built along the present-day border between India and Nepal.
 The rule of the Karnat dynasty marks an important milestone and a golden age in the history of Tirhut.
 The rise of this empire saw the birth of efficient administration, social reforms, religious and the development of local folk music and literature.

 Karnat dynasty

 The Simraon, Karnat, or Dev Dynasty originated with the establishment of a kingdom in 1097 CE headquartered at present-day Simraungadh in Bara district.
 The kingdom controlled the areas we today know as Tirhut or Mithila in India and Nepal.
 This region is bounded by the Mahananda River in the east, the Ganges in the south, the Gandaki River in the west, and by the Himalayas in the north.
 The boundary line was made between the two countries after the Treaty of Sugauli in 1816 CE.

 According to French orientalist and indologist Sylvain Lévi, Nanyadeva established his supremacy over Simraungadh probably with the help of Chalukya king Vikramaditya VI.
 After the reign of Vikramaditya VI in 1076 CE, he led the successful military campaign over modern Bengal and Bihar.

 The rulers of Simraongarh are as follows:

-Invasion

-Harisingh Dev (r.
-1295 to 1324 CE), the sixth descendant of Nanyadeva was ruling the Tirhut Kingdom.
-At the same time, the Tughlaq dynasty comes to power, which ruled the Delhi sultanate and whole Northern India from 1320 to 1413 CE.
-In 1324 CE, the founder of the Tughlaq dynasty and Delhi Sultan, Ghiyasuddin Tughlaq turned his attention towards Bengal.
-The Tughlaq army invaded Bengal and on his way back to Delhi, The sultan heard about the Simraungarh which was flourishing inside the jungle.
-The last king of the Karnata dynasty, Harisingh Dev didn't show his strength and left the fort as he heard the news of approaching army of the Tughlaq Sultan towards the Simraungarh.
-The Sultan and his troop stayed there for 3 days and cleared the dense forest.
-Finally on day 3, the army attacked and entered into the huge fort whose walls was tall and surrounded by 7 big ditches.

-The remains are still scattered all over the Simroungarh region.
-King Harisingh Deva fled northwards into the then Nepal.
-The son of Harisingh Dev, Jagatsingh Dev married the widow princess of Bhaktapur Nayak Devi.